Simple Living With Nature

 Discard the berries (put them in the compost if you have one).
 There really isn’t much you can do with them at this point, as all of the beneficial compounds are now in the elderberry and water mixture.

 Add the raw honey and stir until it dissolves.
-I don’t recommend heating this again, as that would destroy the beneficial compounds in the raw honey.
+I don’t recommend heating this again, as that would destroy the supportive compounds in the raw honey.

 Ladle or carefully pour the elderberry syrup into quart jars (or these gorgeous sharing jars), placing the lid and ring to finger tip tight.
 Let it cool completely and refrigerate for up to 6 months.